2 Care, prevention and counselling

 Avoid and treat maternal infections

 All children, especially girls, should be immunised against rubella (German measles) as rubella during early pregnancy causes serious congenital disorders (congenital rubella syndrome).
+Screening and treatment of syphilis prevents the birth of infected infants.

 Detect and treat maternal health problems